pschachte/wybe/WYBE.md

 that does not `use` that resource, the value supplied for the resource reflects the location of the source code of the call to that procedure.
 If called in the context of a procedure that does `use` that resource, the value of the resource in that context is used.
-Thus a procedure can obtain information about the context in which it is called simply by using the appropriate resources.
+Thus, a procedure can obtain information about the context in which it is called simply by using the appropriate resources.
 However, if that procedure is called from another procedure that uses that resource, the caller's caller's calling context will be used instead.